 Outdoor Recreation Classes (6 credits)

-Backpacking, Fly Fishing, Horsemanship, Archery, Hiking, Rock Climbing, Kayaking, Paddle Boarding, Mountaineering, Snowboarding, Avalanche Safety, Wilderness Survival, and more.
+Backpacking, Fly Fishing, Horsemanship, Archery, Hiking, Rock Climbing, Kayaking, Paddle Boarding, Mountaineering, Snowboarding, Avalanche Safety, Wilderness Survival, Whitewater Rafting, and more.

 Lower Division (9 credits)